Kara-Venkateswar-Rao/JAVA/readme.md

-#this is Striver's A2z course
+#this is Striver's A2z DSA course